Skip to main content

 This list is not exhaustive, as there are many additional conditions that may be linked to ulcerative colitis.

-Compensation and Pension (C&P) Exams for Ulcerative Colitis
+What Might a Compensation and Pension (C&P) Exam for Ulcerative Colitis Look Like?

-Once a claim for ulcerative colitis has been filed, VA may request a Compensation and Pension exam, or C&P exam.
-This exam will usually be performed by a VA physician or VA contracted physician.
+Once a claim for ulcerative colitis has been filed, VA may request a Compensation and Pension exam, or C&P exam, to verify the veteran’s diagnosis and glean the severity of their symptoms.
+This exam will usually be performed by a VA physician or VA contracted physician, and may contain the following steps:

-To schedule a C&P exam, VA will usually call the veteran or send them a letter.
+• Firstly, to schedule the C&P exam, VA will usually call the veteran or send them a letter.
 As such, it is crucial to ensure that VA has the veteran’s most up-to-date contact information.
 If VA does not have the correct contact information, the veteran might miss a C&P request.
 If a veteran fails to attend an exam, or fails to reschedule one they have missed, their claim could be denied.

-The veteran may also use a DBQ, or Disability Benefits Questionnaire, to bolster their claim.
+Additionally, the veteran may use a DBQ, or Disability Benefits Questionnaire, to bolster their claim.
 A Disability Benefits Questionnaire is a form created by VA so that the veteran may address important aspects of their condition, such as symptoms, severity, possible causes, and relation to other disabilities.
 The veteran may also have their private doctor fill out a DBQ for them.

 Common C&P Exam Mistakes: VA Claims